 Earlier this year, Lain Ehmann gave us some great tips for organizing digital photographs.
 But what about all those old family snapshots?
-If you, or one of your clients, has inherited a collection, you may be wondering what to do with them, and even where to begin, so I’ve invited Lain back to share some more of her expertise.
+If you, or one of your clients, has inherited a collection, you may be wondering what to do with them, and even where to begin, so I’ve invited Lain back to share some more of her expertise on organizing inherited photos.

 Once we reach a certain age, we begin to have to deal with some new arrivals in our lives.
 They appear seemingly out of nowhere; where the day before we had stretches of unoccupied space, now we have these surprise visitors.
 We know we’ve earned them, but we’re still not completely sure how to deal with them.

 No, I’m not talking about wrinkles; I’m talking about inherited photos!

 Seriously, some bell must have rung on some celestial timer somewhere.
 In the past few months, I’ve become the proud owner of shoeboxes, albums, and manila envelopes full of photos, some decades old, mostly unlabeled.
 I’m sure that if you don’t already have a few of these stashes of your own, it won’t be long before your Great Aunt Gladys or your Second Cousin Thrice Removed Albert bestows a few boxes on you.

 So when we get these unexpected gifts, we have a choice: Do we treat them as the treasure they are or do we stick them in a cupboard or closet somewhere and wait until we can pass them on, like an unwanted holiday fruitcake we’re anxious to regift to someone else?

 You know what my answer is… these photos are gold!
 So please follow these steps for organizing inherited photos and giving them the respect and love they deserve.